pravinyo/website/_posts/2026-09-07-vibe-engineering-intro.md

 ## Why This Module Exists in the Series

 By this point you have three tools that, together, tell you *what* good code looks like.
-TDD (Module 1) tells you whether a piece of code is **correct** — does it pass a test that defines the requirement, and is it built so a test even *can* be written against it?
-Design Patterns (Module 2) tell you whether it's **well-structured** — does it avoid a god object, a missing abstraction, a hardcoded dependency?
-Architecture (Module 3) tells you whether it **fits the system** — does it respect the boundary between layers, or the contract between services?
+[Agentic TDD](/posts/agentic-tdd-zero-code/) tells you whether a piece of code is **correct** — does it pass a test that defines the requirement, and is it built so a test even *can* be written against it?
+[Design Patterns](/posts/design-patterns-part-1/) tell you whether it's **well-structured** — does it avoid a god object, a missing abstraction, a hardcoded dependency?
+[Software Architecture](/posts/architecture-intro/) tells you whether it **fits the system** — does it respect the boundary between layers, or the contract between services?

-None of those three modules told you *when* to apply that judgment against something an AI just handed you.
+None of those three posts told you *when* to apply that judgment against something an AI just handed you.
 Vibe Engineering is that moment, made repeatable.
 It isn't a fourth, separate skill — it's the first three, compressed into a checklist you run on every AI-generated diff before it becomes your responsibility.
 You'll see that directly below: every category on this module's checklists is a named idea from an earlier module, not a new one.

 This post — and the two that follow it — walk through one running example so the discipline isn't abstract:

 1. **This post** — you ask an AI tool for a `PortfolioValuationService` with a vague prompt, get a plausible-looking but flawed result, and learn the checklist that catches the flaws — and which module each flaw traces back to.
-2. **Next post** — you go back and build the *structured prompt* that should have produced a better first draft, reusing the SDD/SPDD workflow and the REASONS Canvas from Module 1, Post 3.
+2. **Next post** — you go back and build the *structured prompt* that should have produced a better first draft, reusing the SDD/SPDD workflow and the REASONS Canvas from [Agentic SPDD](/posts/agentic-spdd-multi-agent/).
-3. **Third post** — you follow `PortfolioValuationService` through the full plan → code → test → refactor → document lifecycle, using the QA/Architect persona split from Module 1 and the pattern vocabulary from Module 2 at each stage.
+3. **Third post** — you follow `PortfolioValuationService` through the full plan → code → test → refactor → document lifecycle, using the QA/Architect persona split from [Agentic TDD](/posts/agentic-tdd-zero-code/) and the pattern vocabulary from [Design Patterns](/posts/design-patterns-part-1/) at each stage.

 ---